jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 Inside the same *Enemy* script, there is a Explode() function you need to implement.
 The function will be invoked when the player and ghost make contact.
 Upon contact, a explosion animation will spawn in place of the enemy and deal *explosionDamage* to any player within the *explosionRadius*.
 Then, destroy the enemy game object at the very end.

-**Task: implement Explode()**
+**Task: Implement Explode()**

 Hint: Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCast.html) to detect if the player is within the `explosionRadius`.
 The raycast returns an array of all objects caught in the circle cast.
 They will be of type `RaycastHit2D` which hold the same basic properties as game objects such as the `transform` and `tag` property.
-Also make sure to set your attack variables in the unity inspector before testing your code!
+Also make sure to set your attack variables in the Unity inspector before testing your code!
 We provide a explosion prefab located in *Assets > Prefabs* that you can drag into *ExplosionObj*.

 Solution (translate hex below to ASCII):